MichaelEischer/restic/doc/REST_backend.rst

 POST {path}/config
 ==================

-Returns "200 OK" if the configuration of the request body has been saved, an HTTP error otherwise.
+Returns "200 OK" if the configuration from the request body has been saved, an HTTP error otherwise.

 DELETE {path}/config